- Legal Home

 On occasion, Google Fiber or its affiliates may seek to contact you by telephone or SMS text message at the landline and/or wireless phone numbers that you have provided to us.
 These communications may be about your Google Fiber account, responses to inquiries that you have made to us, or for other purposes, including marketing messages about other goods or services provided by Google Fiber or its affiliates.
 These calls or SMS text messages may be sent using an automatic telephone dialing system and may include the use of prerecorded or artificial voices.
 Please note that you may be responsible for any charges from your telephone provider for these calls or SMS text messages.

 If you do not wish to receive these optional calls and SMS text messages, you do not have to do so.
 Your consent to receiving these calls and SMS text messages is not required in order to purchase or receive any Google Fiber Services.
 To revoke your consent to receive telephone calls and SMS text messages, please let us know.
-The easiest way is by changing the settings in the "subscriptions" section of your account on the Google Fiber website, or by calling our customer service team at 1-855-418-8326.
+The easiest way is by changing the settings in your Fiber account, or by calling our customer service team at 1-855-418-8326.

 Google Fiber Installation